MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

     {
         // Other members not shown.

-        // The permission state set from the `PermissionRequested` event is persisted
+        // The permission state set from the `PermissionRequested` event is
+        // saved in the profile by default; it persists across sessions and
-        // across sessions by default and becomes the new default behavior for future
+        // becomes the new default behavior for future `PermissionRequested` events.
-        // `PermissionRequested` events.
-Browser heuristics can affect whether the
+        // Browser heuristics can affect whether the event continues to be raised
-        // event continues to be raised when the state is persisted.
-Set the
+        // when the state is saved in the profile.
+Set the `SavesInProfile`
-        // `ShouldPersist` property to `FALSE` to not persist the state beyond the
+        // property to `FALSE` to not persist the state beyond the current request,
-        // current request, and to continue to receive `PermissionRequested` events
+        // and to continue to receive `PermissionRequested` events for this origin
-        // for this origin and permission kind.
+        // and permission kind.
         [interface_name("Microsoft.Web.WebView2.Core.ICoreWebView2PermissionRequestedEventArgs3")]
         {
-            Boolean ShouldPersist { get; set; };
+            Boolean SavesInProfile { get; set; };
         }
     }
 }